lefed/dsp/05a-python.md

 Explain list comprehensions.
 Give examples and show equivalents with `map` and `filter`.
 How do their capabilities compare?
 Also demonstrate set comprehensions and dictionary comprehensions.

+>>>Answer below:

+List comprehensions provide a concise way to create lists based on evaluations of an expression.
+It consists of brackets containing an expression followed by a for clause, then zero or more for or if clauses.
+The expressions can be anything, meaning you can put in all kinds of objects in lists.

+The result will be a new list resulting from evaluating the expression in the context of the for and if clauses which follow it.
+List comprehensions always returns a result list.

+_Examples of list comprehensions vs. filtering:_

+_If you used to do it like this with a filter:_

+old_list = [0,1,2,3,4,5,6]

+just_evens = list(filter(lambda x: x%2 ==0, old_list))

+just_evens

+_gives_

+[0,2,4,6]

+less_than_five = list(filter(lambda x: x<5, old_list))

+less_than_five

+_gives_

+[0,1,2,3,4]

+_You can obtain the same thing using list comprehension:_

+old_list1 = [0,1,2,3,4,5,6]

+just_evens1 = [x for x in old_list1 if x%2 ==0]

+just_evens1

+_gives_

+[0,2,4,6]

+less_than_four = [x for x in old_list1 if x<4]

+less_than_four

+_gives_

+[0,1,2,3]

+_Examples of list comprehensions vs. mapping:_

+If you used to do it like this with a map:

+list_of_numbers = [1,1,1,1,1,2,2]

+list2 = list(map(lambda x: x*2, list_of_numbers))

+list2

+_gives_

+[2,2,2,2,2,4,4]

+_You can do the same thing using list comprehension:_

+second_list_of_numbers = [1,1,1,3,3]

+list3 = [x*3 for x in second_list_of_numbers]

+list3

+_gives_

+[3,3,3,9,9]

+map() function

+map() applies a function func to all the elements of a sequence seq.
+It returns a new list with the elements changed by func.
+The first argument func is the name of a function and the second a sequence (e.g. a list) seq.
+It is used as a way to map a change onto a set of elements and create a new set of elements with the new values.

+**Python documentation:**

+map(object):

+map(func, *iterables) → map object

+Make an iterator that computes the function using arguments from each of the iterables.
+Stops when the shortest iterable is exhausted.

+filter() function

+The filter function takes an set of elements and keeps elements based on the evaluation of a function and filters out all other elements that do not meet the condition.

+**Python documentation:**

+filter(object):

+filter(function or None, iterable) → filter object

+Return an iterator yielding those items of iterable for which function (item) is true.
+If function is None, return the items that are true.

 ---
 ### Complete the following problems by editing the files below: